marksweiss/sofine/README.rst

 plugin to introspect your plugin. ``schema`` is a list of strings that tells a client of your plugin the set of possible attribute keys that your plugin returns for each key it recieves.
-For example, if your plugin takes stock tickers as keys and looks up their price, its ``schema`` declaration might look like this:
+For example, if your plugin takes stock tickers as keys and looks up a current quote, its ``schema`` declaration might look like this:

 ::